tc39/how-we-work/terminology.md

 ### SDO (2 definitions)
 #### Definition (1)
-SDOs are syntax-defined operations in the ECMA-262 specification.
+SDOs are syntax-directed operations in the ECMA-262 specification.
 These are the operations that are defined piecewise over the parse tree rather than by having a single algorithm.
 In other terms it is a particular style of algorithm in the specification.

 #### Example (1)
 Evaluation is an SDO because Evaluation is defined piecewise over several productions.